mohan-chinnappan-n/admin-tool-demo/demo.md

 IsNewMember,
 ChangedBy
 FROM SourceMember
-WHERE LastModifiedBy.Name = 'User User‘
+WHERE LastModifiedBy.Name = 'User User'
 AND MemberType IN ('CustomField')
 ```